 - Burning Bear Campground Near Mt.
 Bierstadt Trail: Jennifer Mason does a nice job profiling both the Burning Bear and Whiteside campgrounds on her site.(note: Whiteside has been permanently closed)

 - For More Campgrounds along Guanella Pass, use the Recreation.gov site and do a search for Guanella Pass Road

-- Go Early; the parking lot at the Mt.
+- TIP: Go Early; the parking lot at the Mt.
 Bierstadt Trailhead fills fast.

 - TIP: If you’ve never summited a 14er before, be sure to read this great article by Lindsey Koehler of 5280 Magazine.